synchronizing/httpq/README.md

-# 💨 httpq
+# 🏃‍♂️ httpq

 A module to parse, modify, and compile HTTP/1.1 messages with a simple built-in state machine.
+It was build from the ground up with the intention of being quick, simple, and easy to use.

 ## Installing